08 December 2008

 Mary's Bar-B-Que is the undisputed queen of Jefferson Street.
-Known for staying open really late, their clientele spans all racial and socioeconomic boundaries.
-2 AM has traditionally been the closing time on weekends, but the woman working when I was there this time said they now close at midnight.
+Mary's is known for staying open really late - 2 AM has traditionally been the closing time on weekends, but the woman working when I was there this time said they now close at midnight.
 Whatever the current closing time, I thought it would only be right for this review to take place at night.
-So it did.

 This shoulder sandwich on cornbread is outstanding.
 It's got a little touch of Memphis with the slaw, and the hoecakes are a unique twist.
-What the hoecakes lack in manageability, they make up for in taste and texture, especially if you can get fresh ones like I did.
+What the hoecakes lack in manageability, they make up for in taste and texture, especially if they're fresh.
 The pulled pork at Mary's is definitely the best I've had on Jefferson Street.
-There's not terribly much depth of flavor, but the texture is perfect - juicy pieces of pork with crispy little bits of bark throughout.
+The texture is perfect - juicy pieces of pork with crispy little bits of bark throughout.
 It's a great match for the cool, sweet crunch of the slaw.
 And I haven't even talked about the sauce yet!
 Mary's sauce is dynamite.
 It's medium thick and straight up orange in color.
 It's just a little sweet, but mostly spicy and heavy on the mustard, with ketchup as more of an afterthought.
-Even the mild that I order gives a signifianct kick to the sandwich.
-I shudder to think how hot the hot must be.
+Even the mild that I order gives a significant kick to the sandwich.
+I bet the hot is no joke.

 The ribs themselves are on par with the other ribs I've had in these reports - chewy salty bark with a tender juicy interior.
-With Mary's awesome sauce on the side, though, these ribs are a treat to eat.
+With Mary's awesome sauce on the side, though, these ribs are a treat to eat - pull off a chunk and dip it in the sauce.
 It made me laugh that when you order a rib sandwich at Mary's, they actually assemble it like a sandwich, with a slice of bread on the bottom and another on top.

 Mary's serves rib tips, which is interesting considering their ribs come with the tips still attached.
-Anyway, I am a rib tip fan (rib tips are kind of like the burnt ends of ribs!), but these rib tips are an abomination.
-It's immediately clear that these tips did not come out of the same cooker as the shoulder and the ribs.
-They are stark white in color and have no evidence of smoke.
-Furthermore, they are not well done enough - there are no charred and crunchy edges and no melt-in-your-mouth tender meat inside.
+I am a rib tip fan (rib tips are kind of like the burnt ends of ribs!), but I didn't love these.
+It almost seems like these tips did not come out of the same cooker as the shoulder and the ribs.
+They are stark white and have no evidence of smoke.
+They're not well done enough - there are no crispy crunchy edges and no melt-in-your-mouth tender meat inside.

 Highlights: Mary's shoulder sandwich on cornbread (Real Good)